Apple Remote: Functions

 The Apple Remote's original function was to enable navigation in Front Row, which allows users to browse and play music, view videos (DVDs and downloaded files) and browse photos.
 Although Front Row was removed from OS X 10.7 and later, some Apple software still works with the remote.
 It can still be used to control presentations in Apple Keynote, slide shows in iPhoto and Aperture, DVD films via DVD Player, and to play video, and audio in iTunes and QuickTime.
 Other software that is still compatible includes Elgato's EyeTV 3.5, and VLC media player.
-The remote can also be used to run presentations in Microsoft PowerPoint 2008 or in OpenOffice.org Impress.
+The remote can also be used to run presentations in Microsoft PowerPoint 2008.

 Other functions controlled by the remote can include putting a device into sleep mode, selecting a partition to boot from on startup, and ejecting optical discs.
 A device can be configured to respond only to a particular remote.